pos17/ACTAMProject/README.md

 - [Shepherd.js](https://shepherdjs.dev/)

-### Audio Generation
+All the audio is played and synchronized through the development tools provided by Tone.js.
-All the audio generation and synchronizing is implemented using Tone.js
+All the data used to populate the system are stored in an instance of firestore database provided by the firebase application.

 ## Results and final considerations